blessb15/3-18-16/README.md

 ## Porfolio of Blake Bless

-A page that displays my wor
+A page that displays my work

 ## Support and contact details